john-cd/rust_howto/bk/src/standard_library/default.md

 [![std][c~std~docs~badge]][c~std~docs]{{hi:std}}

-The [`Default`](https://doc.rust-lang.org/std/default/trait.Default.html)↗ trait provides a way to create a default value for a type.
+The [`Default`][c~std::default::Default~docs]↗ trait provides a way to create a default value for a type.
 This is useful when you want to initialize a variable with a default value without having to specify it explicitly.

 The `Default` trait has a single method, `default()`, which returns the default value for the type.
 You can implement this trait for your own types to provide a default value.
 Alternatively, the `#[derive(Default)]` attribute automatically implement the trait for a type.